Sign Up

 Best for: Microsoft 365 organizations wanting native integration.

 Power Automate is included with most Microsoft 365 business licenses, making it effectively free for organizations already in the Microsoft ecosystem.
+Deep integration with SharePoint, Teams, Dynamics, and the broader Power Platform enables seamless automation.

 Verdict: An obvious choice for Microsoft-heavy organizations, but premium connector costs need careful evaluation.